bouwe77/bouwe77.github.io/content/blog/elm-baby-steps/elm-baby-steps.md

 add a b = a + b
 ```

-Here the `add` function expects to arguments, `a` and `b`, and it will return the total of these two numbers.
+Here the `add` function expects two arguments, `a` and `b`, and it will return the total of these two numbers.

 Numbers, you might think?
 How does Elm know these are numbers?
 Well, it's the `+` operator, which you can only use for numbers.
 Remember, we used the `++` operator in our previous example because we were dealing with strings.
 This shows how Elm is statically typed and will try to infer types.
 If it can not infer it, it will say so, and you can explicitly define the types if necessary.